 There are many benefits to developing your creative spirit.
 Here are some of the benefits of using and developing your creativity:

-- Creativity is multidisciplinary – Developing your creativity can help you across many medium and can benefit almost all aspects of your life.
+- Creativity is multidisciplinary – Developing your creativity can help you across many mediums and benefit almost all aspects of your life.

 - Creativity reduces stress and anxiety – Being creative can help you deal with stress and anxiety.
 Just being creative can give you a sense of contentment.